 - Uptime monitoring: Jetpack provides uptime monitoring for launched sites as part of VIP’s infrastructure alerting.

-- Jetpack Instant Search: Jetpack’s Elasticsearch solution increases search result speed and relevancy.
+- Jetpack Search: Jetpack’s Elasticsearch solution increases search result speed and relevancy.
 If XML-RPC is disabled, Elasticsearch will not be reachable.
 Slow queries that would usually be offloaded to Elasticsearch will instead go directly to MySQL, which can cause performance issues.

 VIP has multiple security protections in place to protect against unauthorized access and abuse of the XML-RPC endpoint.